launchql/pgpm-boilerplates/default/workspace/README.md

 - PostgreSQL client tools (`psql`)
 - pgpm (`npm install -g pgpm`)

-See [Prerequisites](https://launchql.com/learn/quickstart/prerequisites) for detailed setup instructions.
+See [Prerequisites](https://constructive.io/learn/quickstart/prerequisites) for detailed setup instructions.

 ## Credits

-🛠 Built by LaunchQL — checkout [our github ⚛️](https://github.com/launchql)
+**🛠 Built by the [Constructive](https://constructive.io) team — creators of modular Postgres tooling for secure, composable backends.
+If you like our work, contribute on [GitHub](https://github.com/constructive-io).**

 ## Disclaimer